gvergnaud/evolui/README.md

 The main goal of evolui is to make dealing with observables as easy as dealing with regular values.

 Observables are a great way to represent values that change over time.
-The hard part though is combining them and managing subscriptions.
+The hard part though is combining them.
 This is where evolui comes in handy.
-Evolui understand **any** combination of `Array`s, `Promise`s and `Observable`s, so you never have to worry on the way you should combine them before putting them inside your template.
+It understands **any** combination of `Array`s, `Promise`s and `Observable`s, so you never have to worry about the way you should combine them before putting them inside your template.

 ```js
 html`